eijiotieno-official/fedora-gaming-lutris/README.md

 ### Wine prefix issues

-- Each game has its own prefix inside its folder: `~/Games/Lutris/<game-name>/prefix/`
+- Each game has its own prefix inside its folder: `~/Games/Lutris/<game-name>/wine-prefix/`
-- Delete a game's prefix to reset it: `rm -rf ~/Games/Lutris/<game-name>/prefix`
+- Delete a game's prefix to reset it: `rm -rf ~/Games/Lutris/<game-name>/wine-prefix`
 - Restore Lutris config backup if needed: `cp ~/.config/lutris/system.yml.backup.* ~/.config/lutris/system.yml`
 - **Portable**: Move entire game folder to another system and it will work

-### Controller not detected

-- Ensure steam-devices is installed: `rpm -q steam-devices`
-- Reconnect controller after Steam installation

 ### Lutris not launching with --enable-proton-ge